dresch86/docxtobb-java/README.md

 The DocxToBB conversion tool converts specially formatted Word documents to Blackboard Learn test packages.
 The goal of this project is to maintain exams in a format that is both printable for the F2F modality, and able to be parsed to generate a Blackboard Learn compatible package.
 This tool thus rapidly facilitates the process of moving from F2F to online testing.

 Most converters that accept .doc(x) or .txt files:
-1. Are limited in what types of resources (i.e. images, equations, etc) can be input
+1. Are limited in what types of resources (i.e. images, equations **[See Note 1]**, etc) can be input
-1. Do not have a visually appealing printable form
+1. Do not consume a visually appealing printable form
 1. Do not accept nested questions that share a common instruction
 1. Do not remove necessary indexes from the printable form when converting to the online form **[See Note 1]**
 1. Do not handle vector-based resources (i.e. WMF) at all
-1. Are cost prohibitive
+1. Are proprietary

 > Note 1: Feature coming soon...